JuliaPy/SymPy.jl/docs/src/introduction.md

 The documentation for the Python function is available from within `Julia` using the `SymPy.@doc` macro, as in `SymPy.@doc sympy.symbols`.

-In `Julia`, the symbolic expressions are primarily instances the `Sym` type, which holds an instance to an underlying `PyObject`.
+In `Julia`, the symbolic expressions are primarily instances of the `Sym` type, which holds an instance to an underlying `PyObject`.
 This type can be used as a constructor in the standard way:

 ```jldoctest introduction
 julia> x = Sym("x")